Country of melt and pour updates for steel imports

 What is country of melt and pour?

 Generally, COM is the original location where raw steel is first produced in a steel-making furnace in a liquid state and then poured into its first solid shape.
-The COM may be different from the country of origin and this information is usually available on a mill test certificate.
+The COM may be different from the country of origin.

 Why is Canada collecting and publishing country of melt and pour data?